imachug/browserify-assets/README.md

 # browserify-assets

+finds and transforms the assets (currently just stylesheets) in your browserify-based app

 ## THIS PROJECT IS NO LONGER MAINTAINED

-finds and transforms the assets (currently just stylesheets) in your browserify-based app
+:warning: If you are interested in taking over maintainership, please [file an issue](https://github.com/jsdf/browserify-assets/issues)

 ### example
 assuming you have a project consisiting of one or more commonjs modules (`app`) and you